Mau Forest: Mau Forest evictions

 In the summer of 2008 there was a political row over resettlement of people, who had been allocated land there during the KANU era during the 1980s and 1990s.
 Some of the settlers are famed politicians, like Franklin Bett and Zakayo Cheruiyot.
 In 2004 Paul Ndung’u released "Ndungu Report", which listed these land allocations, terming them illegal and recommended revocation of them.
 Some evictions were implemented between 2004 and 2006, without a resettlement scheme.

 On July 15, 2008, the then Prime Minister, Raila Odinga issued an order that the evictions be implemented by October 2008 in order to protect the forest from destruction.
 The order has been opposed by number of Rift Valley area politicians, led by Isaac Ruto.
 Some politicians, led by Minister of Agriculture William Ruto, propose that if evictions are implemented, the government should allocate them land elsewhere.

 The evictions began in November 2009.
 Some prominent people are set to lose their land, including family members of former president Daniel arap Moi.
 Also under threat is the Kiptagich Tea Factory owned by former president Moi.

+Activism

+In 2005, Naiyan Kiplagat co-founded the Paran Women Group, which advocates for land restoration in the Mau Forest.
+Based in Ol Lalunga, the group represents 64 Okiek and Maasai women's groups, with over 3000 members working to improve water and food security.
+Paran originally supported women to make and sell traditional beaded necklaces; it has since developed to assist women to establish tree nurseries to sell trees for reforestation, in addition to constructing and selling environmentally friendly stoves using charcoal briquettes rather than firewood.